stahiomar/parapharmacy-chatbot-alimented/Readme.md

 - **Chatbot**: Dialogflow for chatbot integration
 - **Database**: SQLite (default) or PostgreSQL
 - **Authentication**: Django’s built-in authentication system
-- **APIs**: RESTful API for integrating the chatbot and other services

 ## Installation